-There are no records which indicate that Alda has been directly impacted by a tornado in its history.
+There are no records which indicate that Alda has been directly impacted by a tornado in its history, however the risk for a tornado striking Alda is the same as any other similar sized area in Hall County.

 NCDC reports three drought events since 1950 for Hall County: in 2000, 2002 and 2012.
 Both of these droughts appear to have been agricultural droughts with the most impact to growing crops.
 Although Alda is situated in an area which has been directly impacted by a drought, there are no indications that the Village has ever been materially impacted by a drought.